820: Space Mutiny

 Man, she makes Shelley Duvall look like Shirley Hemphill.

-Shelley Duvall is a slender actress whose best-known role is as Wendy Torrance in the 1980 horror film The Shining; she also played Olive Oyl in the 1980 movie Popeye.
+Shelley Duvall (1949-2024) was a slender actress whose best-known role was as Wendy Torrance in the 1980 horror film The Shining; she also played Olive Oyl in the 1980 movie Popeye.
 Shirley Hemphill (1947-1999) was an overweight comedian whose highest-profile work came playing sarcastic waitress Shirley Wilson on the TV sitcom What’s Happening!!, which aired from 1976-1979.
 (She reprised the role on the syndicated sequel series What’s Happening Now!!, which ran from 1985-1988.)
 She also briefly starred as a taxi driver who inherits a multinational corporation on the TV show One in a Million, which aired for one season in 1980.

 Pantene Pro-V.